Vitols999/QMS-WIKI/AdvRoutes.md

     (_valid starting with commit 8c034c733bc4 (Tue Apr 10 13:32:45 2018 +0200)_)

-    Select this method by clicking on the toolbar icon `T` after having defined the first routing point.
+    Select this method by clicking on the toolbar icon `T` or by pressing `T` after having defined the first routing point.

     As soon as 2 consecutive waypoints can be connected by an existing part of a track contained in the map this track part is selected as part of the new route.
 If such a track part is not found in the map, then a straight line segment will be used to connect the waypoints.